vishnusk2004/smart-contract-debugger/README.md

 ## Deployment

-### Deploying Frontend to Netlify
+### Deploying Frontend to Vercel

-1. Sign up or log in to [Netlify](https://www.netlify.com/).
+1. Sign up or log in to [Vercel](https://vercel.com/).
-2. Connect your GitHub repository to Netlify.
+2. Connect your GitHub repository to Vercel.
-3. Set the build command to `npm run build` and the publish directory to `build`.
+3. Set the build command to `npm run build` and the output directory to `frontend/build`.
 4. Trigger the deployment.
+5. Your frontend is now live at [https://smart-contract-debugger.vercel.app/](https://smart-contract-debugger.vercel.app/).

 ### Deploying Backend